codesheepio/hello-redux/README.md

 # hello-redux
 A repository used in react/redux training bootcamp.
 It shows how to use redux with react.

+This repos extends [hello-react](https://github.com/codesheepio/hello-react) which uses internal state to make a counter.

 ## Step by step
 * `npm install` - Install dependency
 * `git checkout 1-create-addcounter-acton`